vmdevlpr/maze/README.md

 You can try it on http://www.andresd.ru/maze/
 Code is compatible with PHP5 and later versions

-Maze generates a page with a maze.
+aMaze generates web page with a maze.
-It can be generated randomly or read from a text file.
+Maze can be generated randomly or read from a text file.
 You can move throught the maze with arrow keys and collect items droped over the maze.
 Items give you ability to go throught walls or destory them.
+You can set some parameters of the maze in the setting menu, including switching themes

 Have fun!